 Formula: Sitting inventory / Average depletion = Usage

 Variance – It is the amount corresponding to the difference between your merchandise cost and its usage cost.
 It is the value that’s unaccounted for.
-For instance, if the inventory records that you’re down $300 worth of salmon, but your POS system shows that you only made $250 worth of salmon sale that day, then you have a cost of variance that amounted to $50.
+For instance, if the records says that you’re down $300 worth of salmon, but your POS system shows that you only made $250 worth of salmon sale that day, then you have a cost of variance that amounted to $50.

 Common Inventory Management Mistakes to Avoid